symfony/symfony-docs/introduction/http_fundamentals.rst

 Summary: The Request-Response Flow
 ----------------------------------

-Here's what we've learned so far:
+Here's what we have learned so far:

 #.
 A client (e.g. a browser) sends an HTTP request;
 #.
 Each request executes the same, single file (called a "front controller");
 #.
 The front controller boots Symfony and passes the request information;
 #.
 Internally, Symfony uses *routes* and *controllers* to create the Response for
-   the page (we'll learn about these soon!);
+   the page ( we will learn about these soon!);
 #.
 Symfony turns your ``Response`` object into the text headers and content
    (i.e. the HTTP response), which are sent back to the client.